Choose the best disk location for your big data. This helps reduce snapshot size, eases management, and improves performance.

 1. Ensure the application's service is stopped.
 This is required to prevent data corruption.

-2. Move the application's data directory (and log directory, if appliable) to the desired alternate location.
+2. Move the application's data directory (and log directory, if applicable) to the desired alternate location.

 3. Symlink the new data and log directories back to the original locations.